rabbitmq/ra/docs/internals/INTERNALS.md

 liveness.
 In an idle system where all followers are in sync no further messages will be sent to reduce network bandwidth usage.

+### Flexible Quorum
+Classic Raft commits an entry with N div 2 + 1 acks.
+FlexiRaft introduces the optimization that, for even N, the commit quorum can be lowered to N div 2.

+Safety is guaranteed by the fact that the election quorum still requires a full majority of N div 2 + 1, so that together the election quorum and the commit quorum must always intersect: (N div 2) + (N div 2 + 1) > N. Thus every commit must be present on at least one voter in an election.

+When cluster membership changes are in flight (`cluster_change_permitted = false`), Ra suppresses this optimization to ensure that the commit quorum intersects both the old and new membership configuration.

+The query quorum (consistent queries) is deliberately untouched.

 ### Failure Detection